 Managerial skills are learned and developed throughout your career.
-However, technical experts in every industry often rise to leadership without having had the time or opportunity to develop the full range of skills demanded of them.
+However, technical experts in every industry often rise to leadership without having had the time or opportunity to develop the full range of leadership skills demanded of them.

 Please use this form to contact us